rawcptr/chainrule/README.md

 ```

 Note that functions are defined using the symbolic `Tensor` type to enable tracing, but the resulting TraceableFn is executed with concrete `ndarray::Array` types

+## Project Status

+Experimental:

+- This project is currently in the design and early implementation phase, with incomplete documentation.
+- The README describes the target architecture and the API as envisioned upon completion
+- chainrule is built for learning and demonstration.
+The API is subject to breaking changes and performance is not a primary design goal.

 ## Installation